dshen1/jfisher-usgs.github.com/cv.md

 - USGS National Water Data Conference, Portland, OR, Sep.
 25, 2012, Optimization of water-table monitoring networks in the eastern Snake River Plain aquifer using a kriging-based genetic algorithm methodology.
-- Idaho Water Resources Research Institute, ID, Sep.
+- Water Resource Seminar Series, University of Idaho, ID, Sep.
 27, 2011, A comparison of USGS 3-D model estimates of groundwater source areas and velocities to independently-derived estimates, INL and vicinity.
 - INL Monitoring and Surveillance Committee Meeting, Idaho Falls, ID, May 19, 2011, An evaluation of the USGS 3-D model using backward particle-tracking to compare model-derived to independently-derived estimates of the source